z929669/HighslideGallery/README.md

 - **Gallery index** — When viewing a multi-image gallery, the overlay displays "1 of N" so viewers know their position.

-## Known Limitations & Future Enhancements
+## Limitations

 - **Zoom UI controls** — The zoom helper exists and works programmatically, but manual UI buttons (zoom in/zoom out) are not wired into the overlay, nor are there plans to do so unless the need arises.
 Possible workaround: use keyboard or browser zoom.
 - **Caption HTML detection** — HSG uses a simple heuristic to detect HTML in captions.
 If captions have unusual formats, they may not render as expected.
-For complex HTML, consider using the template approach.
+For complex HTML, consider using a template.

 ## Configuration